whoisjustinngo/tp/docs/UserGuide.md

 * The index refers to the index number of the event on the Schedule tab.

-*Potential enhancement: to delete multiple Events at once which was already added into the schedule.*
+*Potential enhancement: to delete multiple events at once which was already added into the schedule.*

 ## Todos Tab